-Any person who supports a patient during treatment is a caregiver, be that person the spouse, partner, sibling, son, daughter, or friend.
+Any person who supports a patient during treatment is a caregiver, such as the spouse, partner, sibling, son, daughter, or friend.
 Many other people, such as doctors, nurses, social workers, or counselors, also take part in caregiving.
 Communicating with your loved one and with your teammates will be a big part of your job.
 Don’t be afraid to ask questions or admit you’re not sure about something.

 As a caregiver, your role will change over time.
 It will be a balancing act.
 You must decide when to do a lot and when to do a little.
 Above all, you must take care of yourself.
 This isn't always easy but keep your body and mind healthy so you can give the best care to the one you love.
-We hope this guide will help you, your team, and your loved one.
+We hope this guide will help you, your loved one, and your team.

 Information for Visitors